 Consistent with a commitment to be transparent about pricing practices, following are resources that share information about Spencer Hospital’s charges:

-Additionally, you can click here to view or download a list of our standard charges.
-This file is also machine-readable.
+Additionally, you can click the following link to view or download a list of our standard charges: 42-6005883 Spencer Municipal Hospital Standard Charges This file is also machine-readable.

 Please understand that hospital charge levels are typically not a good indicator of what your final hospital financial obligation will be.
 The payment practices of your insurance company and your choice of insurance coverage is a much better indicator of what you will pay.
 Accordingly, if you seek a better understanding of financial obligations associated with a service at Spencer Hospital, you’re encouraged to contact one of our Financial Counselors prior to receiving your care.